 When you call Seniors Rights Service with a legal question, an intake officer will speak with you and get details of your enquiry.
 We will also ask for your name, address, contact phone number and date of birth.

-Our service is for NSW residents aged 65 or over, NSW retirement village residents or prospective residents of any age, and NSW Aboriginal or Torres Strait Islander people aged 55 or over.
+Our service is for NSW residents aged 65 or over, NSW retirement village residents or prospective residents of any age, and NSW First Nations peoples aged 55 or over.

 Then, depending on the subject matter of your question, one of our generalist, retirement village or strata solicitors will call you back.